mstoffel-sag/c8yMQTT/README.md

 ![Dashboard](pics/Dashboard.PNG)

-The Cumulocity python agent is devided into two python modules.
-C8yMQTT is sort of a small SDK that wraps a lot of functionality into function calls. piAgent.py Module levrerages C8yMQTT.py to implement device specific functions like sending measurements, updateing configurations etc.
+The Cumulocity python agent is deviceid into two python modules.
+C8yMQTT is sort of a small SDK that wraps a lot of functionality into function calls. piAgent.py Module leverages C8yMQTT.py to implement device specific functions like sending measurements, updateing configurations etc.

 ## C8yMQTT Class